jzerez/discrete_final_project/README.md

 Finally, we go back up to the first call of the function at depth ##. `R = {}`, `P = {a,b,c}` and `X = {}`.
 Because `n = a`, we will remove `a` from `P` and add it to `X`.
 Now `R = {}`, `P = {b,c}` and `X = {a}`.
 We have successfully found a maximal clique that contains `a`.
 Now the algorithm will continue in a similar manner to find the maximal cliques that contain `b`, then `c`, and so on.

 <!-- <img src="https://latex.codecogs.com/gif.latex?O_t=\text { Onset event at time bin } t " />  -->

+## Bron_Kerbosch with Pivot

+In the previous algorithm, we essentially iterated through all of the nodes in g given graph `G`.
+Although this will definitively give you all of the maximal cliques in `G`, the implementation repeats itself by checking for nodes that we know to have been in a maximal clique.
+To optimize our algorithm, we introduce an idea called a pivot.
+Given the same conditions in the previous implementation of Bron_Kerbosch algorithm, we define a pivot as an arbitrary node chosen from the union of the sets `P` and `X`, which we call `PUX`.
+In our implementation, we simply chose the first element in `PUX`, which we designate as `u`.

+The new algorithm starts off the same way as the previous algorithm by checking if `P` and `X` are both empty.
+If this is true, then we return `R` as a maximal clique.
+If this is not true, we carry on with our algorithm by assigning our pivot.
+Then, we iterate through every node in `P - N(u)`.
+Let's call the first node in this iteration `v`.
+We recursively call the algorithm, except we set `R` to `R` union `v`, `P` to `P` intersection `N(v)`, and `X` to `X` intersection `N(v)`.
+After the recursion, we remove `v` from `P` and add it to `X`.

+**Insert Pseudocode/Image Here**

 ## Resources
 * [An Overview of Algorithms for Network Survivability](https://www.hindawi.com/journals/isrn/2012/932456/)